-Measure 6 - Cultural Resource Protection
+Measure 6 - Cultural and Tribal Cultural Resource Protection

-All known historic and prehistoric sites will be avoided by the proposed trail work.
+All known historic, prehistoric, cultural, tribal cultural, and sacred sites will be avoided by the proposed trail work.
 The only exception would be if an existing OHV road already traverses a site, the addition of trail surface material (at least three inches depth of either wood chips or gravel aggregate) can be used to convert, better define, and protect the trail.
-If the work would require any removal of or disturbance of existing ground within the archaeological site, the section of trail would be rerouted away from the site, instead.
+If the work would require any removal of or disturbance of existing ground within the archaeological site, the section of trail would be re-routed away from the site, instead.